 One of the most beautiful features of the Sagrada Familia is Gaudi’s use of light.
 The church has large stained-glass windows which bathe the naves with colour.
-The effect is most striking mid-morning and mid-afternoon when sunlight strikes the windows directly.
+The effect is most striking mid-morning and mid to late-afternoon when sunlight strikes the windows directly.

 How far in advance should I purchase tickets for the Sagrada Familia?